 Stephen A. Miles is Founder and CEO of The Miles Group.
 He has over 20 years of experience developing talent strategies for organisations, teams,

-and individuals – focusing on high-performance, world-class leadership through CEO succession, board optimisation, team effectiveness, executive assessment and coaching services.
+and individuals – focussing on high-performance, world-class leadership through CEO succession, board optimisation, team effectiveness, executive assessment and coaching services.